Ghifari160/docker-apache-php55/README.md

 This image is not just another PHP5.5 image for Docker.

+Looking for a PHP5.6 image for Docker?
+Checkout [ghifari160/apache-php56]!

 ## Why use this image ##
 This image is based on [ghifari160/apache], which forces Apache to run in the foreground and output its log into the container's stdio.

+### Warnings ###
-__Note:__ PHP5.5 has reached its End of Life, it should not be used on a production environment.
+- PHP5.5 has reached its End of Life, it should not be used on a production environment.
 This image utilizes PHP5.5.38.
 The use of this image on a production server is ill advised. __*Use at your own risk.*__
+- Reliable PHP5.5 binaries are no longer available on any package manager.
+This image builds PHP5.5 binaries during the build process.
+Build tools and their dependencies are installed purely to build the binaries.
+They are removed after the binaries are built, installed, and configured.

 ## Installation ##
 By default this image should be run as a daemon.